sigma-toolkit/moab-test-migration/README.md

   - Verify configuration and build setup: `make check`
 * Next to install the compiled libraries, headers and tools, run `make install`
 * You can now use the `makefile` generated under the `build/examples` folder and modify it to compile downstream code with MOAB dependency

+### **Scikit Build (Python) based configuration workflow**

+  - Please ensure you have Python3 installed locally.
+  - Run `pip3 install .` or `python3 setup.py install` in the top source directory to install MOAB in your Python environment.
+  - If you would like to override the compiler used by default, use the following variables to override:
+    - Add environment variable `CMAKE_ARGS="-DCMAKE_C_COMPILER=mpicc -DCMAKE_CXX_COMPILER=mpicxx -DCMAKE_Fortran_COMPILER=mpif90"` before running pip or setup.py
+    - By directly passing the compiler command, use `python3 setup.py bdist_wheel -- -DENABLE_HDF5=ON -DHDF5_ROOT=$HDF5_DIR`

+Please note that, while install using setup.py, the folloing packages are needed to be installed manually using pip3: `pip3 install scikit-build ninja cmake cython numpy`.

 ## Language Bindings